minhnh/multi_map_sdp/README.md

-## Repository to run the multi map navigation package
+## Repository to run the multi map navigation package for SDP 2016 course
-Meta repository for multi_map_navigation

 ### Setting up
 * dependencies: